noambernstein/noambernstein.github.io/swing.md

 a = F / m = 12.5~m/s^2 = 1.3~g
 ```
 in addition to the $1\~g$ exerted by gravity.

+### The effect of raising and lowering the flyer's CoM

 If the flyer raises or lowers their CoM they can change their potential or kinetic energy, but
 cannot affect their angular momentum.
 I therefore compute the change in the swing if the